PSecurity/ps.metasploit/README.md

 ---

-## 📞 CRÉDITOS

-Peek (Gilberto Martins)
-PeekSecurity

----

-🛡️ PS-META - PeekSecurity
+│   🛡️  PS-META by Peek - PeekSecurity
+│   "Onde a segurança encontra a excelência"